avadhoot-athalye/MCS44MiniProject/README.md

-# MCS44 - Mini Project
+# MCS44 - Mini Project (Simulation of UDP over IP)

 ## Steps to get the project running in the system
 1. Switch to master branch if not already on it